 What do you put on your label?

-As a minimum, your label should include the name of the quilter or quilters, name or pattern of the quilt, date finished, and the city and state or country.
-It is recommended that you also include your phone number and address, especially if you plan on shipping or displaying your quilt.
-Consider signing and dating the front of your quilt.
-Other information you may want to include would be name of recipient (if it is a gift), reasons for making the quilt, interesting stories relating to the quilt, new techniques tried, etc. If this quilt is going to be a gift, it is wise to include washing and care instructions.
+At the very least, your label needs to contain the name of the person or people who made the quilt, the name of the quilt or the pattern, the date it was completed, as well as the city and state or country.
+It is strongly suggested that you also include your phone number and address, particularly if you intend on exhibiting or shipping your quilt in the near future.
+You might want to sign your name and the date on the front of your quilt.
+You may also wish to include additional information such as the name of the recipient (if the quilt is a gift), the reasons for making the quilt, interesting stories relating to the quilt, new techniques tried, and so on.
+It is a good idea to include instructions on how to wash and care for the quilt if it is going to be given as a present.

 - Attach your label BEFORE quilting

-You can hand or machine appliqué the label onto the quilt backing.
-One source suggests using a fusible webbing under your label in addition to appliquéing.
-This will hold it in place while you sew and will also make it more difficult for a thief to remove.
+You can appliqué the label onto the quilt backing either by hand or by using a machine.
+In addition to appliquéing, one source recommends using a fusible webbing underneath the label you are attaching.
+This will keep it in place while you sew, and it will also make it harder for a thief to take it off later.

 - Quilt through your label

-When quilting, stitch all the way through the label so it can not be easily removed.
+When you quilt, make sure to stitch all the way through the label so that it cannot be removed without much effort.

 - Covering your name for quilt shows

-If you enter your quilt in a show which requires you to cover up your name, loosely baste a scrap of contrasting fabric over your name and write “OWNER’S NAME IS UNDER HERE” on the scrap.
-That way, if the quilt is lost, a non-quilter will know where to look for proof of ownership.
+In the event that you intend to enter your quilt in a competition that requires you to conceal your name, simply loosely baste a scrap of contrasting fabric over your name and write “OWNER’S NAME IS UNDER HERE” on the scrap.
+In the event that the quilt is misplaced, a person who does not know how to quilt will be able to determine where to look for evidence of ownership.

 - Hide a signature